DanNgo23/CS109A_LendingClubProject/pages/Machine_Learning/Machine_Learning.md

 ### II.
 FICO score vs. Log of Debt to Income Ratio

-#### A look at where accepted and rejected loans lie on the plot with FICO score and the log of debt-to-income ratio:
+#### A look at where accepted and rejected loans lie on the plot with FICO score and the natural log of debt-to-income ratio:

 ```python